KidPudel/flutter-starter-kit/ui/key.md

-stores the widget state when this widget moves in a widget tree
+stores the widget state when this widget moves in a widget tree, it's useful to store the widget's state having the same type of data

 # ValueKey
 We can trigger state of a Container with `ValueKey` to trigger smooth crossfade animation, instead of junky one